List of Scrubs characters: Hooch

 Dr. Hooch, played by Phill Lewis, was an orthopedic surgeon whom Turk and J.D. enjoyed antagonizing.
 When he was introduced, he was an easygoing guy, but because of a combination of people accidentally calling his name and J.D. and Turk pulling pranks, he gradually became angrier and eventually snapped.
 Hooch became very aggressive; he once knocked a man out with his shoe for trying to exit an elevator he was guarding for J.D.
 Earlier in the same episode, when J.D. and Turk put bouillon cubes in his shower head, he rushed out of the shower room and threatened everyone in the area: "If it happens again, I will wait in my SUV—blast me some speed metal, 5.1 surround sound, heavy on the bass—and someone will be getting mowed down.")
 Upon learning that Turk was the culprit, he threatened to take one of Turk's fingers as his own "funny prank".
 In response to Hooch's extreme behavior, J.D. and Turk habitually said "Hooch is crazy" in a nonchalant tone.
 They paired him with another doctor, Dr. Paul Turner (played by Jim Hanks, brother of Tom Hanks, who played the titular Turner in the movie Turner & Hooch), in one episode to create what J.D. described as "a super medical crime-fighting team", Turner and Hooch.
 Despite resenting J.D. and Turk for the manipulation, Turner and Hooch formed a good team and were near tears when they were forced to split.
 Hooch briefly replaced Turk as J.D.'s best friend and was given the nickname Chocolate Bear Two.

 In "My Growing Pains", Hooch was fired for being involved in a hostage situation.
 This was presumably because Rex and three other interns had followed him around all day, again as a prank by J.D. and Turk.
 In "My New Role" in Season 8, he appeared on the "Never Ever, Ever, Ever, Ever, Ever Allowed in Dr. Cox's Office" list along with J.D. and Jordan, despite the fact that he had been fired.
 (Jordan was no longer working at Sacred Heart at that point, either.)
 He was seen in the Season 8 finale in a straitjacket, saying, "Hooch is crazy."
+Hooch returns in the season 10 revival.

 In the Season 2 finale of Cougar Town, Ted Buckland revealed that, since the end of Scrubs, Hooch had run away with Ted's former girlfriend, Stephanie Gooch.